-By 2020, the Mariner East projects, the fractionation facility and the associated improvements at MHIC will produce $140 million to $210 million of ongoing annual economic impacts in the commonwealth, supporting 360 to 530 direct, indirect and induced jobs with earnings of $30 million to $45 million.
+The Mariner East projects, the fractionation facility and the associated improvements at the Marcus Hook Terminal produced $140 million to $210 million of ongoing annual economic impacts in the commonwealth, supporting 360 to 530 direct, indirect and induced jobs with earnings of $30 million to $45 million.

-The critical infrastructure built as part of Mariner East:
+The critical infrastructure built as part of the Mariner East pipeline system:

 - Increases the reliable supply of propane to Pennsylvania and surrounding areas, including planned offtake points in Lebanon and Berks counties, exerting downward pressure on prices